Hagarism: Development

-After the successful conquest of the Holy Land, Hagarenes feared that being too influenced by Judaism might result in outright conversion and assimilation.
+After the successful conquest of the Holy Land, Hagarenes feared that excessive Judaic influence might result in outright conversion and assimilation.

-In order to break with Jewish messianism, they recognised Jesus as messiah (though rejecting his crucifixion), which also served to soften the initially hostile attitude towards a growing numbers of Christian subjects.
+In order to break with Jewish messianism, they recognised Jesus as messiah (though rejecting his crucifixion), which also served to soften the initially hostile attitude towards a growing number of Christian subjects.

 However, to form a distinct identity, not conflated with either Judaism or Christianity, ancestral practice was reframed as a distinct monotheistic Abrahamic religion.

-It took the Samaritan scriptural position, defined as accepting the Pentateuch while rejecting prophets.
+With regard to scripture, the movement took the Samaritan position, defined as accepting the Pentateuch while rejecting prophets.

-This also served to undermine the legitimacy of the Davidic monarchy, which the Samaritans rejected, as well as the sanctity of Jerusalem.
+This also served to undermine the legitimacy of the Davidic monarchy, which the Samaritans rejected, as well as of the sanctity of Jerusalem.

-Instead, Samaritans had had their holy city in Shechem and a temple on the nearby Mount Gerizim; Mecca with its nearby mountain were contrived as a parallel of these.
+Instead, Samaritans had had their holy city in Shechem and a temple on the nearby Mount Gerizim; Mecca and its nearby mountain were contrived as parallel to these.

-To combine the Abrahamic, Christian, and Samaritan elements, the role of Muhammad was recast as a prophet parallel to Moses, bringing a new scriptural revelation.
-The Quran was expeditiously collected from earlier disparate Hagarene writings, possibly heavily edited into its complete form by al-Hajjaj (that is, in the last decade of the 7th century rather than the middle, under Uthman, as traditionally believed; see Origin according to academic historians).
+To combine the Abrahamic, Christian, and Samaritan elements, the role of Muhammad was recast as that of a prophet parallel to Moses, bringing a new scriptural revelation.
+The Quran was expeditiously collected from earlier disparate Hagarene writings, possibly heavily edited into its complete form by al-Hajjaj (that is, in the last decade of the 7th century rather than in the middle, under Uthman (caliph from 644 to 656), as traditionally believed; see Origin according to academic historians).

-The political theory of early Islam was based on two sources.
-The first was Samaritan high-priesthood, which joins political and religious authority and legitimises it on basis of religious knowledge and genealogy.
+The political theory of early Islam stemmed from two sources.
+Firstly, the Samaritan high-priesthood, which joins political and religious authority and legitimises it on basis of religious knowledge and genealogy.
 Secondly, a resurgence of Judaic influences in Babylonian Iraq, which led to the reassertion of messianism in the form of mahdism, especially in Shia Islam.

-The identification as Hagarenes was replaced with the Samaritan notion of Islam (understood as submission or as a covenant of peace), its adherents becoming Muslims.
+The identification as Hagarenes was replaced with the Samaritan notion of "Islam" (understood as "submission" or as "a covenant of peace"), its adherents becoming Muslims.

 Consolidation in Iraq

-The transition to a confident, recognisably Islamic identity, with its various borrowings assimilated, occurred in the late 7th century, during the reign of Abd al-Malik.
+The transition to a confident, recognisably Islamic identity, with its various borrowings assimilated, occurred in the late-7th century, during the reign of Abd al-Malik (caliph from 685 to 705).